S3 method for class 'rma.uni'

 A difficulty with fitting the beta selection model (i.e., type="beta") is the behavior of \(w(p_i)\) when \(p_i = 0\) or \(p_i = 1\).
 When \(\delta_1 < 1\) or \(\delta_2 < 1\), then this leads to selection weights equal to infinity, which causes problems when computing the likelihood function.
 Following Citkowicz and Vevea (2017), this problem can be avoided by censoring p-values too close to 0 or 1.
 The specific censoring point can be set via the pval.min element of the control argument.
 The default for this selection model is control=list(pval.min=1e-5).
 A similar issue arises for the power selection model (i.e., type="power") when \(p_i = 1\).
 Again, pval.min=1e-5 is used to circumvent this issue.
 For all other selection models, the default is pval.min=0.

 The variance-covariance matrix corresponding to the estimates of the fixed effects, the \(\tau^2\) value (only relevant in random/mixed-effects selection models), and the \(\delta\) parameter(s) is obtained by inverting the Hessian, which is numerically approximated using the hessian function from the numDeriv package.
 This may fail, leading to NA values for the standard errors and hence test statistics, p-values, and confidence interval bounds.
 One can set control argument hessianCtrl to a list of named arguments to be passed on to the method.args argument of the hessian function (the default is control=list(hessianCtrl=list(r=6))).
-One can also set control=list(hesspack="pracma") in which case the hessian function from the pracma package is used instead for approximating the Hessian.
+One can also set control=list(hesspack="pracma") or control=list(hesspack="calculus") in which case the pracma::hessian or calculus::hessian functions from the respective packages are used instead for approximating the Hessian.
 When \(\tau^2\) is estimated to be smaller than either \(10^{-4}\) or \(\min(v_1, \ldots, v_k)/10\) (where \(v_i\) denotes the sampling variances of the \(i\textrm{th}\) study), then \(\tau^2\) is effectively treated as zero for computing the standard errors (which helps to avoid numerical problems in approximating the Hessian).
 This cutoff can be adjusted via the tau2tol control argument (e.g., control=list(tau2tol=0) to switch off this behavior).
 Similarly, for type="beta" and type="stepfun", \(\delta\) estimates below \(10^{-4}\) are treated as effectively zero for computing the standard errors.
 In this case, the corresponding standard errors are NA.
 This cutoff can be adjusted via the deltatol control argument (e.g., control=list(deltatol=0) to switch off this behavior).

 Information on the progress of the optimization algorithm can be obtained by setting verbose=TRUE (this won't work when using parallelization).
 One can also set verbose to an integer (verbose=2 yields even more information and verbose=3 also show the progress visually by drawing the selection function as the optimization proceeds).